 The investment property, comprising of land and office buildings, is held for long term rental yields and is not occupied by the Company.
-All property is shown at valuation carried out by independent professionally qualified valuers at 31 December 2017 in accordance to IFRS 13.
+All property is shown at valuation carried out by independent professionally qualified valuers at 31 December 2018 in accordance to IFRS 13.
 Fair value of the properties is determined by using market comparable method.
 This means that valuations performed by the valuer are based on active market prices and other relevant information generated by market transactions involving identical or comparable (i.e. similar) assets.
+Certain properties, classified as level 3, are shown at fair value determined by using the income capitalisation method.